phgSW61HS/git-training-bd/0-Gitlab server/draft_docker_server_runner/version_runner_macos/README.md

 To have launchd start gitlab-runner now and restart at login: brew services start gitlab-runner
-Or, if you dont want/need a background service you can just run: gitlab-runner start
+Or, if you don't want/need a background service you can just run: gitlab-runner start

 ```